Authentic Sri Lankan Seeni Sambol Recipe (Caramelized Onion Relish): The Sweet Magic of Spices🧅🌶️

 🌾Conclusion

-Seeni Sambol may look simple, but it carries so much heart and tradition.
+Seeni Sambol may look simply, but it carries so much heart and tradition.
 It’s one of those recipes you don’t measure perfectly—you feel it.
 Every household makes it a little differently, and that’s what makes it special.
 If you’ve never made seeni sambol before, this is the perfect place to start.
 Once you do, it’ll become one of those recipes you make without even thinking.

 Recipe right here - save it for later!